devangmehta123/pycon-uk-2019/README.md

 # pycon-uk-2019
 Setup for Django REST Framework (DRF) workshop using virtualbox, vagrant, python, django, DRF, postgres

+## Preparation of environment in advance
-## Pre install these to follow the workshop in your own notebook, it should work on win, mac, linux but my experience is primarily on win
+Pre install these to follow the workshop in your own notebook.
+These tools should work almost identically on win, mac, linux but my experience is primarily on win.
+* postman for REST API testing (https://www.getpostman.com)
 * git, preferably original git from git-scm: https://git-scm.com/downloads
 * clone this repo: https://github.com/devangmehta123/pycon-uk-2019/
 * latest version of virtualbox and vagrant